The best Black Friday deals 2018

 £549 £469 at Currys

-If you're looking for a new PC this Black Friday but your budget and desk space are limited, this stylish number from Acer could be just the ticket.
+If you're looking for a new PC this Cyber Monday but your budget and desk space are limited, this stylish number from Acer could be just the ticket.
 Its Core i3 processor isn't ideal for gaming, but for everyday work it's ideal.

 View Deal